mayhem-am/hardhat/README.md

 * the options field is set to default to CPU environment
 * the `options` field in `video.py` can be appropriately set (recommended 0.7)
-* To use your webcam/camera, simply replace self.offset variable in `video.py` with the `(expected offest-found offest)`
+* To use your webcam/camera, simply replace self.offset variable in `video.py` with the `(expected offset-found offset)`

 That's all.